If there was anything I thought I knew for sure when I was an insulin-fearing keto zealot, it was that:

 Because glucose is such a volatile fuel and effectively floats on top of all the fat in your body, measuring your blood sugar when you wake or BEFORE YOU EAT is an excellent way to ensure you are not chronically over-fuelling (from either fat or carbs).

-As shown in the charts below, we see a much better correlation between a pre-meal blood glucose trigger and waist:height ratio and BMI.
+As shown in the charts below, we see a much better correlation between a pre-meal blood glucose trigger and waist:height ratio and waking glucose.
 Rather than worrying so much about your blood sugars after you eat, it seems that people who have lower blood glucose before they eat tend to have much better metabolic health.

 Pre-meal blood glucose trigger strongly correlates with your waking blood glucose.
 Rather than worrying about the rise in blood glucose after you eat, managing your blood glucose before you eat is much more useful if you want to lose fat and gain health!